kaifang/olive/school/cs/design/JavaScript/Problems/onClick.md

 Note that we’re passing a function as the onClick prop.
 Doing `onClick={alert('click')}` would alert immediately instead of when the button is clicked.

-Note, React always use function, not a string name for the onClick.
+Note, React always use function ref for the onClick.

 ```
 class Button extends React.Component {